ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 }
 ```

 Note that the `Retrieve()` function requires a parameter to be passed, even though the original Solidity contract didn't require any at all none.
-The parameter required is a `*bind.CallOpts` type, which can be used to fine tune the call.
+The parameter required is a `*bind.CallOpts` type, which can be used to fine-tune the call.
 If no adjustments to the call are required, pass `nil`.
 Adjustments to the call include:

-- `Pending`: Whether to access pending contract state or the current stable one
+- `Pending`: Whether to access the pending contract state or the current stable one
 - `GasLimit`: Place a limit on the computing resources the call might consume

 So to call the `Retrieve()` function in the Go application: